lokeshrahulv/Sorting-Algorithm/README.md

-# Selection sort and Insertion sort
+# 4.Selection sort and Insertion sort
 ## Aim:
 To write a program to perform selection sort and insertion sort using python programming.
 ## Equipment’s required: